evgenyneu/ios-imagescroll/README.md

 # Things to note

 * All constrains are set in storyboard.
-No code is required.
+No code for adding constraints is required.
 * Remeber to add max zoom for scroll view in Interface Builder.
 * Feel free to contact me if you are stuck (like I was).